 AI is set to disrupt the scientific community—and that’s a good thing, according to the World Economic Forum.
 Academic literature has become a significant bottleneck.
 For instance, more than 70,000 papers have been published on the p53 protein alone.
 Academics struggle to keep up, while the general public simply can’t.
 AI can help change the way that published articles are perceived and received, by the general public.
-A new AI startup, Iris.AI, aims to provide access to and contextualize published research.
+An AI-based tool, RAxter.io, aims to provide access to and contextualize published research.
 Yet another example of science mining is Semantic Scholar, which is a search engine created by the Institute for Artificial Intelligence.

 Benefits for Researchers and Publishers